MovementGH/OpenBot-Docs/source/includes/_methods.md

 Emoji | String | A discord emoji
 ### Return Value: String

 <aside class="note">This will not work if the user typed a default emoji, as those get sent as unicode characters.
-To get a url for those you can directly interact with <a href="https://www.npmjs.com/package/twemoji">Twemoji's API</a> by using LibTwemoji.</aside>
+To get a url for those you can directly interact with <a href="https://www.npmjs.com/package/twemoji">Twemoji's API</a> by using <a href="#twemoji">LibTwemoj</a>i.</aside>

 ## GetGuildData